 If our investigation shows that medical error likely played a part in your child’s cerebral palsy, we may sign you as a client.
 You can be sure we will use all the resources at our command to get you the compensation you deserve and will need to take care of your child for life.

-If you believe your child may have suffered a birth injury, contact our experienced personal injury lawyers in Boston to discuss your potential case.
+If you believe your child may have suffered a birth injury, contact our experienced personal injury lawyers to discuss your potential case.